axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/additional-case-details-page.rst

 The Additional Case detail page shows all custom fields of a case.
 It is opened by clicking on ``Show business details`` in Case detail.

-You can customize this page for each case by providing a relative URL to case.
+You can modify this page for each case by providing a relative URL to case.

 .. _customization-additionalcasedetailspage.customization:

-Customization
+How to
 -------------

 #.
 Create a new Additional Case details UI and a start process that will display